-The Village of Green Island is comprised of three distinct islands – Green Island (the main residential and industrial section), Center Island (a newly residential part of the village) and McGill Island, which is near Center Island.
+The Village of Green Island is comprised of three distinct islands – Green Island (the main residential and industrial section), Center Island (known as Starbuck Island in the 1800’s, now a residential part of the village) and McGill Island, which is near Center Island.
 The Hudson and Mohawk Rivers surround Green Island.
 Originally, in the late 1600’s and early 1700’s, the village was a chunk of land called Manor Rensselaerwycke and was owned by Colonel Kiliaen Van Rensselaer.
 Throughout the 18th century, several families owned different sections of the village.
 The Tibbits family was the first to own all of Green Island in 1835.

 In the 18th and 19th centuries, the rivers surrounding Green Island attracted Native American tribes to the village.
 Findings of skeletons and arrowheads in the 1800’s have led historians to believe that part of the French and Indian War may have been fought where the Troy-Green Island Bridge is today.